sevenaces/resizer/README.md

     a.
 Create Lambda Functions, API Gateway
     b.
 Read/Write from S3 Buckets (at lease the one you are operating with)
     c.
 Can create Cloudwatch Log Groups (Optional: So that you can see logs)
 2. Create S3 bucket, if not already.
-Let's call it `SOURCE_BUCKET`
+Let's call it `SOURCE_BUCKET`.
+Ensure you don't `Block Public Access` as well as use the Policy from the appendix to make items public.
 3. Set up `Static Website Hosting` for it, and note the Hosted URL.
 Let's call that `SOURCE_BUCKET_HOSTED_URL`
 4. Open the Repo, and via shell, head to `resizer` folder
 5. Configure Lambda method by editing the `serverless.yml`.
 Things to configure: